rchillyard/Number/README.md

 Approximation
 =============
-The _Approximation_ object provides a method _solve_ which will implement the Newton-Raphson method of approximation.
+The _Approximation_ object provides a method _solve_ which will implement the Newton-Raphson method of approximation and also Halley's method (if you need it).
 See Newton.sc for examples.

 Continued Fractions